ashutosh-mishra4/kombai-blog/content/posts/2023-04-11---React-vs-Angular-vs-Vue/index.md

 ## React vs Angular vs Vue: Which one is better for your use case?

-React, Angular, and Vue are all powerful and efficient frameworks that offer a range of features and benefits.
-The choice between them depends on your project requirements, familiarity with the frameworks, and personal preferences.
+React, Angular, and Vue, all have large communities and developers who use them cite their own specific reasons why they like these frameworks.
+Devs who prefer React often cite these [reasons](https://epicreact.dev/why-i-love-react/) for their preference- explicit state updates, JSX over templates, hooks etc.

+On the other hand, devs who prefer Angular cite these [reasons](https://medium.com/@jacobfriesen/why-we-chose-angular-over-react-e633b9d5d155) for their preference - consistent standard components, writing less code, keeping HTML separate from JavaScript etc.

+Similarly, Vue developers also have their own preferences.
+It includes [simplicity](https://dev.to/gautemeekolsen/why-i-prefer-vue-over-react-3jm6), [high performance](https://betterprogramming.pub/when-to-use-vue-over-react-9a4e0f01e064) etc.

-If you are building a large-scale application and require a mature, well-established ecosystem with better tooling, React or Angular may be the best choice for you.
-React is known for its flexibility and vast ecosystem, while Angular offers a comprehensive set of built-in tools and features.
+In general, if you are building a large-scale application and require a framework with mature, flexible, and well-established ecosystem, then React may be your best choice.
+On the other hand, if you don't want to spend much time figuring out tools and need a highly opinionated framework that comes with all the tooling built-in, then Angular may be the best choice for you.
+However, if you need a framework that is easy to learn, simple to use, high performant, and has a huge community around it, then Vue may be your best choice.

-On the other hand, if you value simplicity, ease of use, and excellent performance, Vue might be the better option.
-Vue is known for its lower learning curve and accessible syntax, making it an attractive choice for developers who are new to web development or those who prefer a more straightforward approach.

-Consider the factors discussed in this article, such as popularity, tooling, job market, and developer satisfaction, to make an informed decision on which framework to use for your next project.

-*Happy Coding!*
+Regardless of which framework you choose, you can expect an abundance of tools and libraries at your disposal to help you build complex applications efficiently.

+_Happy Coding!_